 Often an infant’s difficulty with breastfeeding can be solved by working with a lactation consultant, bodyworker or other practitioner to work on posture and developing a stronger latch.
-There are unfortunately instances when a baby’s lip or tongue are tethered in such a way that make that latch difficult without pain to the mother.
+There are unfortunately instances when a baby’s lip or tongue are tethered in such a way that makes nursing painful or ineffective.
 In these instances, a release of their lip or tongue attachment (frenum) may be necessary.
 This is called a frenectomy or a tongue/lip tie release procedure.

 In an effort to have a very thorough multi-disciplinary assessment and to only do these releases if absolutely necessary, we have developed a multidisciplinary clinic where infants can be evaluated and treated if needed.
 On our team we have a lactation consultant, infant bodyworker/massage therapist and a dentist who can diagnose and treat.
 See their bios below.
 All appointments are one on one with our practitioners where your privacy is respected.

 All procedures are completed using the LightScalpel, a CO2 laser.
 This laser does not emit heat or water and cauterizes as it cuts.
 This results in minimal trauma, bleeding and scar tissue and good visibility and accuracy during the procedure.

 Our clinic operates on Mondays and Wednesdays on an as needed basis.
 For questions about the clinic, billing and scheduling please call us during business hours.
 Patients must be under the age of 1 and must have a vitamin K shot.
 It is preferred that patients are referred after working with a lactation consultant and/or body worker first.
 Paperwork should be filled out before the appointment to make things as smooth as possible when you arrive.